Abdullah-Xyber/ML/LAB2/README.md

 **Problem Details**: Supervised Learning

-<br>**Regression Target Variable**: Saleprice The model is expected to predict the final sale price of a house (SalePrice) based on its physical characteristics, location, quality, and condition.
+**Regression Target Variable**: Saleprice The model is expected to predict the final sale price of a house (SalePrice) based on its physical characteristics, location, quality, and condition.

 **Dataset Link**:https://www.kaggle.com/datasets/lespin/house-prices-dataset?resource=download